Only if you like living even more dangerously.

 What happened?

-Unfortunately, as unlikely as they might be, there are many reasons Windows Update might fail.
+Unfortunately, there are many reasons Windows Update might fail.
 Malware, for example.

 Avoiding Windows updates